ClickCease

 Expect buyers to request inspections and possibly ask for repair credits or price reductions.

-Decide ahead of time which repairs you’re willing to handle and which are deal-breakers.
+Decide which repairs you’re willing to handle and which are deal-breakers.
 Get contractor estimates to help you during negotiations.

-When negotiating, you need to stay flexible but firm on your bottom line.
-Some buyers will try to take advantage of every small issue, while others just want a fair deal.
+You need to stay flexible but firm on your bottom line when negotiating.
+Some buyers try to take advantage of every small issue, while others just want a fair deal.

 Focus on working with people who understand they’re buying a fixer-upper and price their offers accordingly.